MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

     :class: only-dark

-The release cycle is overseen by the Simulation Systems and Deployment Team with the oversight and support of the Simulation Systems Governance Group, who impartially consider the needs of all developers and users.
+The release cycle is overseen by the Simulation Systems and Deployment Team with the oversight and support of the LFRic Apps Governance Group, who impartially consider the needs of all developers and users.

 Git/Github Definitions